 Installing the NVIDIA driver

-NVIDIA T4, NVIDIA Tesla P4, and NVIDIA Tesla P100 GPUs work on GCP only with qualified NVIDIA Quadro Virtual Data Center Workstation (vWS) drivers for both compute and display workloads.
+NVIDIA T4, NVIDIA Tesla P4, and NVIDIA Tesla P100 GPUs work on Google Cloud only with qualified NVIDIA Quadro Virtual Data Center Workstation (vWS) drivers for both compute and display workloads.
 These drivers can be downloaded from a public storage bucket.

 When the virtual workstation has restarted, in Cloud Shell, reconnect to the virtual workstation: